wolflo/evm-opcodes/README.md

 ## AC: Gas to Send with CALL Operations
-In addition to the base cost of executing the operation, `CALL`, `CALLCODE`, `DELEGATECALL`, and `STATICCALL` also need to determine how much gas to send along with the call.
+In addition to the base cost of executing the operation, `CALL`, `CALLCODE`, `DELEGATECALL`, and `STATICCALL` need to determine how much gas to send along with the call.
-Calculating this is fairly involved.
-Much of the complexity comes from a backward-compatible change made in [EIP-150](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-150.md).
+Much of the complexity here comes from a backward-compatible change made in [EIP-150](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-150.md).
-Here's an attempt to explain what's going on:
+Here's an overview of why this calculation is used:

-Basically, EIP-150 increased the `base_cost` of the `CALL` op, but most contracts in use at the time were sending `available_gas - original_base_gas` with every call.
+EIP-150 increased the `base_cost` of the `CALL` op from 40 to 700 gas, but most contracts in use at the time were sending `available_gas - 40` with every call.
 So, when `base_gas` increased, these contracts were suddenly trying to send more gas than they had left (`requested_gas > remaining_gas`).
 To avoid breaking these contracts, if the `requested_gas` is more than `remaining_gas`, we send `all_but_one_64th` of `remaining_gas` instead of trying to send `requested_gas`, which would result in an `OUT_OF_GAS_ERROR`.